Denis Stoff: 2017–present: Drag Me Out

 Stoff posted on Twitter on 27 September 2017 "New album and new band... so worth every minute of the work and da wait we've already invested in this.
 Be ready for something new and FRESH."

 Stoff with his new band Drag Me Out released their first single, titled I'm Sorry, on 15 January 2019.
 An accompanying music video was also released.
 On 1 February 2019, the band surprise dropped their debut album Pressure.
 Shortly after the album's release, connections were made between Drag Me Out's "Hollow" and Asking Alexandria's "Alone in a Room" sounding similar in terms of instruments and the bridge section of the song, afterwards the band's label Sumerian Records (who at the time, were also Asking Alexandria's label) took down the song from their official YouTube channel.

 On 30 October 2020, Drag Me Out released a new single "The Watch of the Buried" and its corresponding lyric video.
 It was revealed on 11 December 2020 that the artwork for this single was plagiarized from an artist named Maxime Taccardia.
 The artist claims that neither Denis nor the band reached out to him for permission.
 Denis posted on his social medias about how they would reach out to said artist to discuss how to properly settle this case, claiming that the artwork was sold by a third party artist, who was never disclosed.
 Since then, the lyric video for the single had been taken down and the artwork had been removed from iTunes.
 Sumerian Records has since re-uploaded the song with no lyric video or artwork to YouTube.

 Denis has also announced that these allegations will not impact the upcoming album that Drag Me Out is working on.
 Denis has said on multiple occasions (mostly on Instagram stories and other methods that disappear after 24 hours) that this album is going to be a two part album that'll be released throughout 2021.
-One half will being going back to metalcore roots, the other half will be experimental.
+One half will be going back to metalcore roots, the other half will be experimental.
 Drag Me Out unveiled their new album Demons Away on 26 August, the album was delayed initially from its original release date (6 May 2022).
 The album reportedly is a trilogy consisting of three parts.
 The album does not only include Denis Stoff's vocals, but also bassist Kir Medvedev.